 These days learning iOS development it’s possible for anyone, especially with the advent of Swift.
 Great learning resources can be found online, but iOS programming is a broad topic.
 That’s why you need to expose yourself to the topics of interest and to know where to start.

-If you don’t know how to code, you can find many great resources and tutorials online.
+If you don’t know how to code, you can find many great resources and development tutorials online.
 If you do, you need to get familiar with Apple’s development tools and guidelines.

-The best way to start is with developer’s guide.
+The best way to start is with the developer’s guide.
 Here you will find information on how to build your first app, along with tools you need and concepts and best practices.

 - This might be discouraging for those who have little or no experience in programming.
 Nevertheless, it’s good to learn something about a topics you are not familiar with, as it’s easier to understand what and how you should continue learning.

-It’s free, and you can download it from the Apple’s site.
-Maybe you have an experience in Java or c++ and c# programming and object-oriented languages.
+It’s free, and you can download it from Apple’s site.
+Maybe you have experience in Java or c++ and c# programming and object-oriented languages.
 If yes, it becomes easier to apply what you already know from one platform and use it in another.

 Whether you use Objective C, Swift, or other languages, it’s up to you.
 However, if you need more information, tutorials or guides to cover the basics you should start with the best resources for learning iOS development.